 Upper Eyelid Lift

 Blepharoplasty (also known as cosmetic eyelid surgery or eyelift) is one of the most commonly performed procedures in plastic surgery.
-Dr. Naficy has performed thousands of cosmetic eyelid procedures and is experienced in all techniques of blepharoplasty, including a method that does not use external incisions (transconjunctival blepharoplasty) laser blepharoplasty, fat preservation, and revision blepharoplasty.
+Dr. Naficy has performed thousands of cosmetic eyelid procedures and is experienced in all techniques of blepharoplasty, including methods that do not require external incisions (transconjunctival blepharoplasty), methods that utilize lasers instead of incisions (laser blepharoplasty), and methods that rejuvenate the eyelids using fat restoration (fat grafting).
+The single most important consideration in eyelid rejuvenation is that each patient has unique eyes and the surgical plan needs to be customized to the specific features of each patient's anatomy.

 How do the eyes age?

 The eyes are usually the first place to show signs of aging.
 Over time, the upper eyelids can develop folds of loose skin that give the eyes a heavy and tired look.
 Droopy upper eyelids can also make it difficult to wear eye make-up.
 Lower eyelids can also appear droopy or baggy, giving a tired, sometimes sad look to the face.
-Finally, because the skin of the eyelids is very thin, it is quite prone to developing many fine wrinkles.
-At Naficy Plastic Surgery & Rejuvenation Center we have a comprehensive approach to eyelid rejuvenation and utilize both surgical and non-surgical treatments.
+Finally, because the skin of the eyelids continue to thin with age, it is quite prone to developing many fine wrinkles.
+At Naficy Plastic Surgery & Rejuvenation Center we have a comprehensive approach to eyelid rejuvenation and utilize both surgical and non-surgical treatments and at the core of it all is having a thorough understanding of all the changes that occur with age.

 What can blepharoplasty achieve?

 After cosmetic eyelid surgery, the eyes appear more rested and vibrant.
-The results can be so natural that friends and co-workers will often comment on how great you look, but may not realize that surgery was performed.
+The results can be so subtle and natural that friends and co-workers will often comment on how great you look, but may not realize that surgery was performed.
 The incisions lie in natural creases of the eyelid and usually heal extremely fast.
 Like all cosmetic surgery procedures, a great result is both in what you see and what you don't see.
-Dr. Naficy uses state of the art laser technology that produces remarkable results with rapid healing and minimal down-time.

-Upper blepharoplasty and laser resurfacing of lower eyelids by Sam Naficy, MD. * Individual results may vary.
+Upper blepharoplasty and Laser resurfacing of eyelid skin by Sam Naficy, MD. * Individual results may vary.

 Eyelid Lift Photo Gallery